 - Get support for breastfeeding your baby;

 - Learn about eating healthy;

 - Receive a “food prescription” designed for your specific nutritional needs;

-- Receive checks redeemable for healthy foods at participating WIC vendor stores, and
+- Receive benefits redeemable for healthy foods at participating WIC vendor stores, and

 - Get referrals to helpful services for your family.

 Fathers, grandparents, and foster parents can also apply for WIC to receive benefits for infants and children in their care.

 Children who are WIC participants must accompany their parent/guardian to appointments for continued screenings for iron in the blood and growth development.